WillDeJs/TextEditor/README.md

 # TextEditor
 My attempt to follow Hecto [tutorial](https://www.philippflenker.com/hecto/) by  Philipp Flenker.

 Text editor that runs in the console.
+Tutorial used as a guideline, different libraries were used.
+Different code highiliting and line editing approaches were used as well.

 Build:
 ```